Why care options depend on the local setting

 No. We are a coordination and navigation service.
 We help clarify options and prepare conversations with appropriate providers.

-We can help organize questions and steps, but eligibility and certification are determined through municipal procedures.
+We can help organize questions, documents, and steps, but eligibility and certification are determined through municipal procedures.

 Yes.
 Family involvement is often useful, especially when decisions, costs, or ongoing updates need approval.